simoninireland/epyc/doc/glossary.rst

       The set of :term:`experimental parameters` at which experiments will be run.
 The parameter space is defined by a :class:`Design`,

+   result set
+      A collection of results within a :term:`notebook`, inheriting from :class:`ResultSet`.
+Result sets can be created, deleted, and added to by running new experiments -- but can't have their contents changed.

    results dict
       A dict structured according to a particular convention.
 The dict uses three top-level keys, defined by the Experiment class, for